 Spruce fir tree specimen

-Botanical study of a specimen of Picea abies, common name spruce fir tree.
-Depicts a branch with brown bark, green needle-like leaves and developing pinec cones at the ends of branches.
+Botanical study of a specimen of Piceae abies, common name spruce fir tree.
+Depicts a branch with brown bark, green needle-like leaves, and small brown cones on the ends of branches.

-Inscribed in ink 'Abies piceae foliis brevibus conis parvis biuncialibus laxis.'
+Inscribed in ink 'Abies piceae foliis brevioribus conis minimis'.
 Not signed.

 Jacob van Huysum (1682-1745), Dutch botanical painter, was not a Fellow of the Royal Society.
 He produced most of the 50 illustrations for the Historia Plantarum Rariorum (London: 1728-38) written by John Martyn FRS, and all the drawings for Philip Miller’s Catalogus Plantarum, an index of trees, shrubs, plants and flowers.